+'''

+CALL "C$MAKEDIR"

-CALL "C\$MAKEDIR" USING DIR-NAME GIVING STATUS-CODE
+USING DIR-NAME GIVING STATUS-CODE

+'''

-DIR-NAME PIC X(n) Contains the name of the directory to be created.
+DIR-NAME Contains the name of the directory to be created.
 This should be either a full path name or a name relative to the current directory.
 You may use remote name syntax in combination with AcuServer to create a directory on a remote machine.

+The @[DISPLAY]: annotation for Thin Client support may also be specified.
+For example:

+C\$MAKEDIR "@[DISPLAY]:C:\path"

+Note: For Thin Client, when creating a directory relative to the current directory on the display host, the path name must begin with @[DISPLAY]:.\.
+Omitting .\ creates the directory relative to the path name identified in the TEMP user environment variable.

-The "@[DISPLAY]:" annotation for Thin Client support may also be specified.
-For example: C\$MAKEDIR "@[DISPLAY]:C:\path" STATUS-CODE Numeric data item.
-Receives the return status of the call to create a directory.
-A return status of zero indicates that the directory was successfully created; a status of one ("1") indicates otherwise.
-The behavior of this routine is affected by the FILENAME_SPACES configuration variable.
-The value of FILENAME_SPACES determines whether spaces are allowed in a file name.
+STATUS Receives the return status of the call to create a directory.
+A return status of zero indicates data item.
+The behavior of this routine is affected by the FILENAME\SPACES configuration variable.
+The value of FILENAME\SPACES determines whether spaces are allowed in a file name.

+CODE that the directory was successfully created; a status of one ("1") indicates otherwise.

+Numeric The behavior of this partice is offected but the FILENAME.
+OPAGEO coefficience is affected but the FILENAME.

-- "@[DISPLAY]" is not supported in this COBOL system. - The FILENAME_SPACES configuration variable is not supported in this COBOL system.
+- "@[DISPLAY]" is not supported in this COBOL system. - The FILENAME\SPACES configuration variable is not supported in this COBOL system.
 To use filenames that contain spaces, enclose them in quotation marks.